Home

 Database transactions and ACID properties

-Concurrency control and lock protocols
+Concurrency control and recovery algorithms

-Database security
+Database security and privileges

-Due: Project demonstrations (run queries; generate reports)
+Due: Project demonstrations

 Course review